-The Board of Trustees of the Barnes Workhouse fund (“BWF”) (9 Trustees, all local Barnes residents) held their Annual Meeting in June, before an invited audience of local voluntary organisations based in Barnes and Richmond, good friends of the charities and local contacts.
+The Board of Trustees of the Barnes Workhouse fund (“BWF”) (9 Trustees, all local Barnes residents) held their Annual Forum and Consultation in June, before an invited audience of local voluntary organisations based in Barnes and Richmond, good friends of the charities and local contacts.

-The meeting heard that the Barnes Workhouse Fund paid out grants totalling £232,017 during the year to local Barnes-based or Richmond-based voluntary organisations and individual Barnes residents, under our charitable objects of "the relief of poverty; the relief of distress & sickness; provision of education facilities; and provision of recreational & leisure facilities".
+The meeting heard that BWF awarded grants totalling nearly £280,000 during the calendar year 2016.
+The awards were made to local Barnes-based or Richmond-based voluntary organisations and individual Barnes residents, under our charitable objects of "the relief of poverty; the relief of distress & sickness; provision of education facilities; and provision of recreational & leisure facilities".
 We can award grants to help capital projects in Barnes and during 2016, we gave £3,750 to St Michael & All Angels Church towards the costs of improvements to their historic organ.
 The Fund also responded to the local fundraising efforts towards the costs of Christmas lights for Barnes.

-We must thank our Managers, Crown Simmons Housing, and our Scheme Manager, Jackie Taylor for the great deal of hard work and commitment they put in which shows up in the welcoming and comfortable surroundings provided at our Scheme.
+Thanks go to our Managers, Crown Simmons Housing, and our Scheme Manager, Jackie Taylor, for the hard work and commitment they put in which shows up in the welcoming and comfortable surroundings provided at our Scheme.

 For further information on grants awarded during the year; on applying to live at Walsingham Lodge; or on any other aspect touched on in this review, please look at our websites (details below), or contact our Director, Miranda Ibbetson.